+in Rome.
+The king was equally determined that such appointments should spring from himself.
+"No one," said he, "shall remain in my land who will not do me homage."
 The quarrel was eventually settled by compromise.
-The Pope was to invest the bishop with the ring and crozier, or pastoral staff of office, as emblems of the spiritual power; the King, on the other hand, was to grant the lands from which the bishop drew his revenues, and in return was to receive his homage or oath of allegiance.

-This acknowledgment of royal authority by the Church was of great importance, since it gave the King power as feudal lord to demand from each bishop his quota of fully equipped knights or cavalry soldiers (§§ 200, 202).
+The Pope was to invest the bishop with the ring and crozier, or pastoral staff of office, as emblems of the spiritual power; the king, on the other hand, was to grant the lands from which the bishop drew his revenues, and in return was to receive his homage or oath of allegiance.
+This acknowledgment of royal authority by the church was of great importance, since it gave the king power as feudal lord to demand from each bishop his quota of fully equipped knights or cavalry soldiers.\frac{1}{2}

-187. Henry's Quarrel with Robert; the "Lion of Justice." - While this church question was in dispute, Henry had still more pressing matters to attend to.
+187. Henry's Quarrel with Robert. - While this church question was in dispute, Henry had still more pressing matters to attend to.
 His elder brother Robert had invaded England and demanded the crown.
 The greater part of the Norman nobles supported this claim; but the English people held to Henry.
 Finally, in consideration of a heavy money payment, Robert agreed to return to Normandy and leave his brother in full possession of the realm.
 On his departure, Henry resolved to drive out the prominent nobles who had aided Robert.
-Of these, the Earl of Shrewsbury, called "Robert the Devil," was the leader.
+Of these, Robert of Belesme, Earl of Shrewsbury, was the leader.
 With the aid of the English, who hated him for his cruelty, the earl was at last compelled to leave the country.
 He fled to Normandy, and, in violation of a previous agreement, was received by Henry's brother Robert.
-Upon that, Henry declared war, and, crossing the Channel, fought (1106) the battle of Tinchebrai, by which he conquered and held

-Normandy as completely as Normandy had once conquered England.
-The King carried his brother captive to Wales, and kept him in prison during his life in Cardiff Castle.
+Upon that, Henry declared war, and, crossing the Channel, fought the battle of Tinchebrai,2 by which he conquered and held Normandy as completely as Normandy had once conquered England.
+The king carried his brother captive to Wales, and kept him in prison during his life in Cardiff Castle.
 This ended the contest with the nobles.

-By his uprightness, his decision, his courage, and by his organization of better courts (§ 197), Henry fairly won the honorable title of the "Lion of Justice"; for the Anglo-Saxon Chronicle says, "No man durst misdo against another in his time."
+By his uprightness, his decision, his courage, Henry fairly won the honorable title of the "Lion of Justice"; for, as the Chronicle records, "No man durst mis-do against another in his time."

-188. Summary. - The three leading points of Henry's reign are: 1.
+188. Summary.-The three leading points of Henry's reign are: 1.
 The self-limitation of the royal power embodied in the charter of liberties.
-2. The settlement of old disputes between the King and the Church.
+2. The settlement of old disputes between the king and the church.
 3. The banishment of the chief of the mutinous barons, and the victory of Tinchebrai, with its results.

-STEPHEN - 1135-1154
+STEPHEN. -- 1135-1154.